mui/material-ui/docs/src/pages/customization/unstyled-components/unstyled-components.md

 ### Creating custom components using hooks

-If you need to create your own structure of components and don't want to rely on Material-UI's solution, you can use hooks.
+If you need to create your own component structure, you can use the provided hooks.
 They encapsulate the logic of the components while not enforcing structure.

-Hooks return the current state of the component (`checked`, `disabled`, `open`, etc., depending on the component) and provide functions that return props you can apply on your components.
+Hooks return the current state of the component (`checked`, `disabled`, `open`, etc., depending on the component) and provide functions that return props you can apply to your components.

 Again, let's take a Switch as an example.
 The corresponding hook is called `useSwitch`.
 It returns the following object: